Seemabibi/wk17-regex/README.md

   Thank you for reading my breakdown of a regex function validating the Hex value with all the regex functions relevant to the hex value given.

   I am currently a student at UOB completing a full stack development bootcamp with future plans to enter the world of tech as a software engineer.

+  You can find more of my projects here: https://github.com/Seemabibi